 Attend a College Fair or Visit the School

-Some colleges and universities may be willing to hand out application fee waivers to students who take a tour or visit one of their booths during a college fair.
+Some colleges and universities may be willing to hand out application fee waivers to students who visit the school.

-Most schools do not actively advertise these specials, so students are encouraged to dig deeply into their choice school’s website to find out if this may be an option.
+Most schools do not actively advertise these specials, so students are encouraged to dig deeply into their choice school’s website or call the school’s office of admissions to find out if this may be an option.

 How to Find Colleges With No Application Fees